DataSQRL/sqrl/README.md

 ## DataSQRL Features

-* 🔗 **System Integration:** Combine various data technologies into streamlined data architectures.
+* 🔗 **System Integration:** Automates data plumbing by integrating multiple data technologies into streamlined data architectures.
 * ☯️ **Declarative + Imperative:** Define the data flow in SQL and specific data transformations in Java, Scala, or soon Python.
+* 🧑‍💻 **Developer Workflow:** Build in your IDE, run and test locally, then deploy with your CI/CD tools.
 * 🧪 **Testing Framework:** Automated snapshot testing.
 * 🔄 **Data Flow Optimization:** Optimize data flow between systems through data mapping, partitioning, and indexing for scalability and performance.
 * ✔️ **Consistent:** Ensure at-least or exactly-once data processing for consistent results across the entire system.